 An Integrative and Functional Medicine Approach to relief.

 When people hear the word “arthritis,” they envision a condition that tends to strike older adults.
 Pain in the affected joints, swelling, and stiffness are a few of the most common symptoms that you might associate with arthritis.
 Rheumatoid arthritis, though it has some similarities to arthritis, has many key differences that need to be understood in order to treat it successfully.

 What is Rheumatoid Arthritis: The Basics

 Rheumatoid arthritis is a chronic autoimmune disease that tends to come on gradually.
-It’s often marked by times when the symptoms become worse then get better before the cycle starts all over again.
-Similar to other autoimmune diseases, rheumatoid arthritis occurs because the body’s immune system mistakenly attacks healthy tissues.
+It’s often marked by times when the symptoms become worse then gets better before the cycle starts all over again.
+Similar to other autoimmune diseases, rheumatoid arthritis occurs because the body’s immune system attacks healthy tissues.
 In this case, it’s the joints that are the focus of these attacks.

 The exact cause of rheumatoid arthritis isn’t completely understood.
 Most experts think a combination of environmental factors, genetics, hormones and lifestyle are at play.
 This causes inflammation of the joints and a thickening of the joint capsule itself.
 While the disease can affect any area of the body, the hands and wrists are the most common location.

 While one of the most important elements when diagnosing rheumatoid arthritis is a thorough medical exam that includes learning about your symptoms, it’s also important to rule out other diseases that have similar symptoms.
 These can include fibromyalgia, systemic lupus erythematosus, and psoriatic arthritis.
 Laboratory tests and x-rays can help your doctor definitely diagnose you with rheumatoid arthritis.
 For many people, the same joints on both sides of the body are affected.